amplitude/amplitude-docs/content/collections/source-catalog/en/stripe.md

 1. **Select an event**: Choose the event that represents successful transactions or orders, such as `[Stripe] invoice.payment_succeeded`.
 2. **Set a metric**: Use *Uniques* to count the unique occurrences of the event.
 3. **Group by product**: Group the data by the product name or description using the *Description* field (or a similar product-related field).
-This will break down the number of orders per product.
+This breaks down the number of orders per product.
 4. **Apply segmentation**: Choose *All Users* for a complete overview of the number of orders for each product made by all users.

  ![stripe_obp.png](/docs/output/img/sources/stripe_obp.png)